NSLS-II/sirepo-bluesky/README.rst

    SIREPO_FEATURE_CONFIG_SIM_TYPES=srw SIREPO_AUTH_METHODS=bluesky:guest SIREPO_AUTH_BLUESKY_SECRET=bluesky sirepo service http

--  In your browser, go to http://10.10.10.10:8000/srw, click the ":cloud: Import" button in the right-upper corner and upload the `archive`_ with the simulation stored in this repo
+-  In your browser, go to http://10.10.10.10:8000/srw, click the "Import" button in the right-upper corner and upload the `archive`_ with the simulation stored in this repo
 -  You should be redirected to the address like http://10.10.10.10:8000/srw#/source/IKROlKfR